oracle-livelabs/multicloud/verrazzano/verify-changes/verify-changes.md

 In this lab, you will:

 * Verify the changes in the Bobby's Books application.
-* Verify the changes in the Verrazzano Console.
 * Verify the changes in the Grafana Console.

 ### Prerequisites